Kav-K/GPTDiscord/README.md

 ### Custom Indexes Commands

+This bot supports per-user custom indexes.
+This means that users can upload files of their choosing, such as PDFs and ask GPT to answer questions based on those files.

 `/index add file:<file> or link:<link>` - Use a document or use a link to create/add to your indexes.
 If you provide a youtube link, the transcript of the video will be used.
 If you provide a web url, the contents of the webpage will be used, if you provide an image, the image text will be extracted and used!

 `/index query query:<prompt>` - Query your current index for a given prompt.
 GPT will answer based on your current document/indedx